International Research, Efforts, & Best Practice Resources

 • Germany: Germany based green filmmaking pioneer Michael Geidel, has spear headed the Green Film Initiative.
 Also greenfilmshooting.net is a German publication that offers great in-depth and international articles ( in German or English).

-• USA: The Producers Guild of America addresses green filmmaking with their established PGA Green Division.
-Check out how they do it in Hollywood here.
+• USA: The Producers Guild of America addresses green filmmaking with their established Green Production Guide.
 You can download their best practice guide here.
 PGA Green is also responsible for publishing, alongside green filmmaking-star Emmelie O’Brien, a ground breaking report and production case-study on the financially lucrative nature of sustainable production.
 It is entitled: “Going Green by Saving Green: A cost-benefit analysis of sustainable filmmaking”.
 Presented numbers are based on large scale Hollywood productions, but this line of thinking can be easily translated into production industries of other sizes.
 At the PGA Green site you can also find a report from the early days, a real classic: Sam Mendes’ Away We Go (2009), greened up the whole production and wrote a good report about it, which sparked green filmmaking initiatives around the globe.
 Download the report here.

 • Scotland: The ‘Creative Carbon Scotland’ initiative covers all areas of the arts and does not exclude film.
 Check it out.